It is easy for landlords and tenants to end a month-to-month tenancy in Vermont.

 Notice Requirements for Vermont Tenants

 It is equally easy for tenants in Vermont to get out of a month-to-month rental agreement.
-You must provide one rental period’s notice.
+You must provide one rental period’s notice (unless written agreement says otherwise).
 Be sure to check your rental agreement which may require that your notice to end the tenancy be given on the first of the month or on another specific date.

 In some situations, you may be able to move out with less (or no) notice—for example, if your landlord seriously violates the rental agreement or fails to fulfill legal responsibilities affecting your health or safety.